reke1608/rekeportfolio/content/authors/admin/_index.md

     url: ""
 education:
   courses:
-    - course: "BSc(Hons) in Biochemistry "
+    - course: BSc(Hons) in Biochemistry
       institution: The University of Winnipeg
       year: 2022
     - course: BA in Mathematics